User Guide – Metatrader Stop Loss/Take Profit Advisor

 Win ratio: The “win ratio” is a target percentage and is the ratio of winning to losing trades that you are aiming for.
 For example if “win ratio” is 0.75 that means you want to win 3 out of every 4 trades (75%).

-Target trade time: The “Target Trade Time” is set in chart bars and this is the average duration for your trades.
+Target trade time: The “Target Trade Time” is set in days and is the duration for your trades.
 For example:

 - M5 chart